samchungy/zod-openapi/README.md

 {
   "components": {
     "schemas": {
-      MyJobSchema // note: this will register this Zod Schema as MyJobSchema unless `ref` is specified on the type }
+      MyJobSchema // note: this will register this Zod Schema as MyJobSchema unless `ref` in `openapi()` is specified on the type
     }
   }
+}
 ```

+Please note: if your schema contains a ZodEffect you may need to declare `refType` as `input` or `output` in `openapi()` to declare how to create the component.
+This defaults to `output` by default.

 #### Parameters